560/KSFO, San Francisco

 His first network television job came in 1962 as announcer and sidekick on “The Tennessee Ernie Ford Show.”
 In 1965, while still working his weekday job at KSFO — which included occasional early wake-up calls when a fill-in was needed for Don Sherwood — Lange began hosting “The Dating Game,” which brought him even wider national recognition.
 He continued to host the show in its original form until 1986.
 (In high demand as a game show host, in later years he also hosted “Oh My Word,” “Hollywood Connection,” “$100,000 Name That Tune,” “Bullseye,” “$1,000,000 Chance of a Lifetime” and, for one season, “The New Newlywed Game.”)

 After the sale of KSFO, former station owner Gene Autry invited Lange to move to KMPC in Los Angeles, where he settled in from 1984 to 1989.
-Growing tired of splitting time between home in the Bay Area (where his wife, television host and former Miss America Nancy Fleming, remained) and his job in Southern California, he signed on with Magic 61 (KFRC, during its incarnation as an Adult Standards station) in 1990, hosting middays until an ownership change and personnel moves landed him on the morning shift.
-Another ownership change and format switch at KFRC led Jim to KKSJ in San Jose (1994) before arriving at his current radio home, KABL, in 1997.
+Growing tired of splitting time between home in the Bay Area (where his wife, the television host and former Miss America Nancy Fleming, remained) and his job in Southern California, he signed on with Magic 61 (KFRC, during its incarnation as an Adult Standards station) in 1990, hosting middays until an ownership change and personnel moves landed him on the morning shift.
+Another ownership change and format switch at KFRC led Jim to KKSJ in San Jose (1994) before arriving at his most recent radio home, KABL, in 1997.

 Dino Donikian, Jim’s longtime sidekick on KABL, said, “I’ve had the great pleasure of working with Jim for almost 14 years.
 After all that time it never felt like ‘work.’
 The person you hear on the air is the same person you get off the air — a true gentleman who has a warm personality. … Jim has been blessed with one of the greatest voices in radio history; his voice is unmistakable.”